 Prelis' account is a case study in how fragile, deliberately slow-moving institutional change actually is a unanimous Security Council resolution.
 The youth peace and security agenda was not achieved by a UN body deciding that young people deserved a seat at the table.
 Instead, it arrived because a small group of determined young people built trust and worked faster than bureaucracy could.
 The work is not over – the group then spent years afterward discovering that formal recognition does not, by itself, guarantee sustained outcomes.
 Now, the fight for youth recognition is ongoing.

 Prelis' personal account of Sri Lanka is a reminder of what is lost when young people cannot act on their own values, and default to their hereditary identities.
-If the shrinking of civic space he describes continues unchecked, the choice he faced at twelve, between the safety of his own community and the conscience telling him to protect people outside it, becomes a choice fewer young people will have the institutional support to make well.
+If the shrinking of civic space he describes continues unchecked, the choice he faced at twelve, between the safety of his own community and the conscience telling him to protect people outside it, becomes a choice fewer young people will know how to navigate.
 The unfinished work of the youth, peace, and security agenda, is about preserving the conditions under which the quieter, less visible majority of young people who choose peace can keep doing so.
 With this, the work done will give the public exposure to the majority of young people who avoid violence for the sake of peace, too.

 The Centre for Youth Policy is an independent, nonpartisan organization and does not take institutional positions.
 The views and opinions expressed in this leader profiles are solely those of the author.